Support Learning Life: Host a Diplomacy Dessert

 4. If in-person, please make or buy whatever desserts or sweets you think your guests will enjoy.
 If online, you can invite your guests to present and eat desserts of their own choosing or on a theme (foreign, French, apples, chocolate, etc.).

 5. Enjoy your Diplomacy Dessert!
 At the appointed time, Paul Lachelier, will present on FDI’s principles, past, current and planned activities, and ways to get involved, followed by questions and discussion.
-If you like, Paul can also conduct an optional, fun diplomacy quiz with your guests.

 Thank you for your support!